New Study Blames Curriculum for Poor U.S. Math Performance

-″In school mathematics the United States is an underachieving nation and our curriculum is helping to create a nation of underachievers,″ said the study released Sunday, ″The Underachieving Curriculum: Assessing U.S. School Mathematics from an International Perspective.″
+″In school mathematics the United States is an underachieving nation and our curriculum is helping to create a nation of underachievers,″ said the study.

-In Japan, the average eighth-grade class has 40 pupils, and in 12th grade the average is 43.
-Both exceed U.S. averages of 26 students in eighth grade and 20 in 12th grade.
+Challenging the idea that large class size is responsible for poor U.S. math performance, the report pointed out that in Japan, average eighth-grade class size is 40, and in 12th grade it is 43.
+Both exceed U.S. averages of 26 students in eighth grade, and 20 in 12th grade.

 And the average amount of time devoted to math in U.S. schools was 144 hours per year, compared to 101 hours for Japanese youngsters, according to the study.

-The report also questions the common practice of tracking students, or grouping them according to their mathematics ability, early in their school careers.
+The report also questions the common practice of tracking students early in their school careers according to their mathematics ability.

-The problem, Travers said in a telephone interview, is that the typical eighth grade math curriculum in U.S. schools resembles a repeat of the elementary curriculum, whereas in other countries students move along briskly to new concepts.
+The problem, Travers said in a telephone interview, is that typically the eighth grade math curriculum in U.S. schools repeats elementary math, while students in other countries move along briskly to new concepts.

 ″In the eighth grade we just do sorting and tracking.
 Significant portions of kids are kept in grade school arithmetic.
 That’s not found to nearly that extent in other countries, and the Japanese don’t track students at all,″ Travers said.

-The report also recommended renewed scrutiny of math textbook quality, increased status and rewards for math teachers, and improved professional development programs for teachers.
+Among other recommendations, the report called for renewed scrutiny of math textbook quality, increased status and rewards for math teachers, and improved professional development programs for teachers.

-The study draws heavily from the widely publicized ″Second International Mathematics Study″ released in 1984 showing U.S. eighth- and 12th-graders ranking no better than average, and often worse, in a variety of mathematical subjects compared with 19 other nations and territories.
+The study draws heavily from the widely publicized ″Second International Mathematics Study″ released in 1984 showing U.S. eight- and 12th graders ranking no better than average, and often far worse, in a variety of mathematical subjects compared with 19 other nations and territories.

-That study of 12,000 pupils found, for example, that Japanese eighth- graders had the best achievement scores in all five topics covered: arithmetic, algebra, geometry, statistics and measurements.
+That study of 12,000 pupils in those 20 countries found, for example, that Japanese eighth-graders had the best achievement scores in arithmetic, algebra, geometry, statistics and measurements, the five topics studied.

-But American 12th-graders were second from the bottom in advanced algebra, besting only Thailand students.
-And they ranked 12th out of 15 nations in calculus and geometry.
+But American 12th graders were second from the bottom in advanced algebra, besting only Thailand students.
+And they ranked 12th out of 15 nations in both calculus and geometry.

-The countries and territories studied besides the United States were Belgium (both Flemish- and French-speaking), British Columbia, England-Wales, Finland, France, Hong Kong, Hungary, Israel, Japan, Luxembourg, the Netherlands, New Zealand, Nigeria, Ontario, Scotland, Swaziland, Sweden, and Thailand.
+The countries and territories studied besides the United States were Belgium (French and Flemish), British Columbia, England/Wales, Finland, France, Hong Kong, Hungary, Israel, Japan, Luxembourg, the Netherlands, New Zealand, Nigeria, Ontario, Scotland, Swaziland, Sweden, and Thailand.